- When only part of the household moves

 — CalFresh only cases

-The sending county notifies the receiving county of the initiation of a case transfer; sends the NA 1268 notice to the recipient.
-Within seven working days from the date that the sending county notifies the receiving county of a case transfer, the sending county is to provide all the necessary documentation (listed in ACL 11-22.)
-The sending county will determine continuing eligibility and amount of CalFresh benefits from the most recent Change Report submitted, or QR 7 due during the transfer period, and continue to be issue benefits until the expiration of the transfer period.
+The sending county notifies the receiving county of the initiation of a case transfer via the CF 215 form, and sends the NA 1268 notice to the recipient.
+Within seven working days from the date that the sending county notifies the receiving county of a case transfer, the sending county is to provide all the necessary documentation (listed in ACL 11-22 and 13-78).
+The sending county will determine continuing eligibility and amount of CalFresh benefits from the most recent Change Report submitted, or QR 7/SAR 7 due during the transfer period, and continue to be issue benefits until the expiration of the transfer period.
 If only some of the household moves, they’d be added to existing households (if applicable) or must apply on their own.

 California is currently under a statewide waiver for the ABAWD work rule for FFY 2011.
 If the rule is reinstated, when an ABAWD person who moves to another county, the county of residence is responsible to check if the participant is meeting the ABAWD work rule.